diveshkarkera/Design-a-mobile-robot-with-Pyhton-who-reacts-to-several-behaviours./README.md

 Reactive Behaviours :- The reactive behaviours include fear, love, aggression, and curiosity.

-Following and Obstacle Detection Behaviour The following behaviour consists of object detection and human following together.This behaviour is identifying both humans and objects within the same frame.
+Following and Obstacle Detection Behaviour:- The following behaviour consists of object detection and human following together.This behaviour is identifying both humans and objects within the same frame.